airshipit/docs/doc/source/develop/code-conventions.rst

 For Python projects, the preferred location for tests is a ``tests`` directory under the directory for the module.
 E.g. Tests for module foo:
 {root}/src/bin/foo/foo/tests.
-An alternataive location is ``tests`` at the root of the project, although this should only be used if there are not multiple components represented in the same repository, or if the tests cross the components in the repository.
+An alternative location is ``tests`` at the root of the project, although this should only be used if there are not multiple components represented in the same repository, or if the tests cross the components in the repository.